soxueren/atsd/api/sql/scheduled-sql.md

 * day-of-week
 * year **(optional)**

-For example, `0 0 8 * * ? *`, means the query will be executed at 08:00:00 every day.
+For example, `0 0 8 * * ? *` means that the query will be executed at 08:00:00 every day.

 ![Cron Expressions](http://axibase.com/wp-content/uploads/2016/03/cron_expressions.png)